November 6, 2025

 Celebrate the holidays Moravian-style in Winston-Salem, where one-of-a-kind traditions await.

 Looking for a truly unique and memorable holiday experience?
-Look no further than Winston-Salem, where the Moravian heritage shines bright during the Christmas season.
-Immerse yourself in the enchanting atmosphere of Old Salem, a historic village transformed into a festive 18th-century wonderland.
-Wander through streets adorned with greenery, savor the aroma of traditional Moravian cookies, and witness the captivating glow of lantern-lit tours.
+Discover Winston-Salem, where Moravian heritage shines brightest at Christmastime.
+Step into the enchanting atmosphere of Old Salem, a historic village transformed into an 18th-century holiday wonderland.
+Wander lantern-lit streets lined with greenery, breathe in the aroma of fresh-baked Moravian cookies, and soak up the timeless charm that makes this season unforgettable.

 Old Salem heritage bridge

-A visit to Old Salem Museums & Gardens is memorable no matter the time of year.
-But there's something extra magical about visiting during the Christmas season.
-Visitors from near and far come to experience the customs of the town's original settlers, the humble, hardworking Moravians, who arrived from Europe in the mid-1700s.
-They brought with them a number of rich holiday traditions that are now a signature part of the Old Salem holiday experience.
+A visit to Old Salem Museums & Gardens is memorable any time of year—but it’s truly magical during the holidays.
+Visitors from near and far come to experience the customs of the town’s original settlers, the Moravians, who arrived from Europe in the mid-1700s.
+Their rich holiday traditions remain a signature part of the Old Salem experience today.

 Special Old Salem Experiences